marvikomo/tunga_interview_challenge/README.md

 - Make a copy of .env from .env.copy
 - Do Run database migration - `php artisan migrate`
 - Start the server php artisan serve
+- Test the app by running - `php artisan test`

 ####Solution Approach